weiweicui/PowerBI-Heatmap/docs/index.md

 # Where to Get It

+<span style="color:#e83929">Seems that the store version cannot be loaded correctly into PBI.
+This issue will be fixed shortly.
+Meantime, please use the latest beta version in the the [_dist_](https://github.com/weiweicui/PowerBI-Heatmap/tree/master/dist) folder instead.</span>

 This visual can be downloaded from [Office Store](https://store.office.com/en-us/app.aspx?assetid=WA104381072&ui=en-US&rs=en-US&ad=US&appredirect=false) or the [_dist_](https://github.com/weiweicui/PowerBI-Heatmap/tree/master/dist) folder of this [_repo_](https://github.com/weiweicui/PowerBI-Heatmap).

 * Update 1.0.X: